atrial-albumen/atrial-albumen.github.io/resume.md

 ## 2023

+* May: Performed Piano Quartet No. 1, Op.
+25, by Johannes Brahms (Converse).
 * May: Petrie School of Music 2023 Young Artist Competition winner (Converse).
 * May: Piano quartet masterclass with Ida Bieler (Converse).
 * Feb: Masterclass with Dmitri Vorobiev (Converse).